 - The contract is fully executed by the entity and all or substantially all of the consideration promised by the customer has been received and is nonrefundable (ASC 606-10-25-7).

 - The contract has been terminated and any payments received from the customer are nonrefundable (ASC 606-10-25-7).

 Until one of these situations occurs, any consideration received from the customer must be recognized as a liability.
 “The liability recognized represents the entity’s obligation to either transfer goods or services in the future or refund the consideration received” (ASC 606-10-25-8).
-For an illustration of revenue recognition when collectability of consideration is in question, see “Example 1 – Collectability of Consideration” in ASC 606-10-55-95 through 98.
+For an illustration of revenue recognition when collectability of consideration is in question, see “Example 1 – Collectability of Consideration” in ASC 606-10-55-95 to 98.

-Because the differences between these two methods (and even between measures used in each method) can result in material differences in the timing of revenue recognition, careful, objective judgment is required in deciding which method and measure to apply.
-While the output method is generally more closely correlated with substantive contract performance than the input method, there are many circumstances where the input method is more appropriate.
-In certain circumstances, a special output measure – a practical expedient that allows revenue recognition based on the amount for which an entity has the right to invoice – may be applied.
+The differences between the input and output methods (and even between measures used in each method) can result in material differences in the timing of revenue recognition.
+Therefore, careful and objective judgment is required when deciding which method and measure to apply.
+Although the output method is generally more closely correlated with substantive contract performance than the input method, there are many circumstances in which the input method is more appropriate.
+Sometimes the “as invoiced method,” a special output measure and practical expedient that allows revenue recognition based on the amount for which an entity has the right to invoice, may be applied.

 Input vs. Output Flowchart

 - ASC 606-10-25-1, 25-6 to 25-8, 25-25 to 25-31, 55-17 to 21, 55-95 to 55-98